-- A. Massage Establishment License.
+A. Massage Establishment License.
 No person shall operate a massage establishment without a valid massage establishment license.
-A separate license shall be required for each such establishment. - B. Massage Therapist License.
-No person shall work as a massage therapist without a valid massage therapist license or a combined massage establishment/massage therapist license. - C. Combined Massage Establishment/Massage Therapist License.
-A sole practitioner who employs no other massage therapist. - D. Conditional Massage Therapist License.
-For the purpose of allowing an applicant a license pursuant to Article II.1.B or II.1.C who is otherwise qualified to obtain such a license, except for compliance with Article II.6, to comply with Article II.6, a conditional massage therapist license may be issued under the following conditions: - 1.
-All provisions of Article II shall apply to a licensee under this Section, except Section 6. - 2.
-Licensee under this section shall designate one massage therapist or combined massage establishment/massage therapist licensed by the Town of Raymond as the supervisor for licensee. - 3.
-Licensee under this section may designate no more than one licensed supervisor pursuant to Article II.1.D.2 unless said licensed supervisor shall voluntarily surrender his/her license. - 4.
-The designated licensed supervisor may supervise two (2) or fewer conditional massage therapists per license year. - 5.
-Licenses issued pursuant to this Subsection D may not be renewed.
+A separate license shall be required for each such establishment.

+- a.
+Massage Therapist License.
+No person shall work as a massage therapist without a valid massage therapist license or a combined massage establishment/massage therapist license. - Combined Massage Establishment/Massage Therapist License.
+A sole practitioner who employs no other massage therapist. - o.
+Conditional Massage Therapist License.
+For the purpose of allowing an applicant a license pursuant to Article II.1.B or II.1.C who is otherwise qualified to obtain such a license, except for compliance with Article II.6, to comply with Article II.6, a conditional massage therapist license may be issued under the following conditions: - All provisions of Article II shall apply to a licensee under this Section, except Section.
+6. - Licensee under this section shall designate one massage therapist or combined massage establishment/massage therapist licensed by the Town of Raymond as the supervisor for licensee. - z.
+Licensee under this section may designate no more than one licensed supervisor pursuant to Article II.1.D.2 unless said licensed supervisor shall voluntarily surrender his/her license. - The designated icensed supervisor may supervise two (2) or fewer conditional massage therapists per license year. - Licenses issued pursuant to this Subsection D may not be renewed.